-We use a spreadsheet tool based on this methodology which is available from your Regulatory Officer.
+We use a spreadsheet tool based on this methodology which is available from our Permitting Centre.

 If you use our tool to support your application, you should confirm the input data you have used and the output from the tool.
 Providing a hard copy of the completed spreadsheet is the most straightforward way to do that.